Choosing a good accountant in Ireland

 The importance of having an accountant

 If you weren’t considering hiring an accountant before, you should probably consider it now.
-While it is possible to do your own bookeeping and prepare your own financial statements, having a professional take care of it for you means you have time to focus on other aspects of your business.
-Having an accountant you can trust means you can be reassured that your accountancy compliance responsibilities are taken care of.
+While it is possible to do your own bookkeeping and prepare your own financial statements, having professionals take care of it for you means you have time to focus on other aspects of your business.

 But how would you select the right person for the job?